teambit/docs/docs/conf-analytics.md

 Additionally, some properties are added on specific events:

-- Authentication method - The authentication method a user used when communicating with a remote Collection.
-This is sent only when a local command requires accessing a remote Collection.
+- Authentication method - The authentication method a user used when communicating with a remote scope.
+This is sent only when a local command requires accessing a remote scope.
 - Local components issue statistics - When running `bit status`, to see data and status of your workspace, Bit sends statistics such as ‘total number of components with missing dependencies’, and ‘total number of components with untracked files’.

 ### Anonymous Error Reporting